Basic workflow#

 Running code#

-In your project, your code will most likely read data, process it, then write the results.
-In other words, your code’s task will work with input items and produce output items.
-In Dataiku, the reasoning is built so that you don’t run tasks; instead, you build output items.
-This so-called data-driven mindset takes inspiration from all standard build tools in the software engineering ecosystem (e.g., make, Maven, Gradle) where the developers focus on the target they want to build instead of the underlying code.
+In your project, your code will likely read data, process it, and then write the results.
+In other words, your code works with input items and produces output items.
+In Dataiku, however, you usually do not run tasks directly.
+Instead, you build output items.
+This data-driven mindset is similar to standard build tools in the software engineering ecosystem (e.g., make, Maven, or Gradle), where developers focus on the target they want to build rather than manually invoking each step.

-In practice, to run code in a Dataiku project, you will write its logic into a recipe, to execute this code, you will build the recipe’s output items.
-Recipes can be written in Python or R and edited in various environments (see the Development environment page).
+In practice, to run code in a Dataiku project, you will write its logic into a recipe, and to execute this code, you will build the recipe’s output items.
+Recipes can be written in Python, R, or SQL and edited in various environments (see the Tools for coding page).

-While datasets are the most common type of buildable items, there are more items that fall into this category, like managed folders or ML models.
+While datasets are the most common type of buildable item, Dataiku supports many others, including managed folders, ML models, and other workflow objects used in analytics and AI projects.
 All in all, the entire logic of your project can be articulated by chaining buildable items and linking them with recipes, forming a direct acyclic graph (DAG) called the Flow.

 See also